AlexGithub777/EnterpriseNotes/README.md

 -   View a record details and add/edit records
 -   No filtering or sorting has been implemented

-The application is a standalone demo requiring no additional WAMP/LAMP dependencies.
-It has been built and tested on Windows, standalone Ubuntu Linux and WSL:Ubuntu.
+The application is standalone requiring no additional WAMP/LAMP dependencies.
+It has been built and tested on Windows.
 If the application requires rebuilding, there are two batch files provided.
 The rebuild assumes there is an existing Go installation on the host computer.
 The provided batch files will download the required 3rd party packages for the build process.

 ## Building